 In 1957, John F. Kennedy won a Pulitzer for his 1955 book, "Profiles in Courage," depicting eight historic members of the US Senate who demonstrated integrity in the face of opposition.
 Then himself a senator, Kennedy went on to become the 35th President of the United States.

-In striking contrast to the 45th President, Donald Trump, who has defamed journalists as "the lowest life form" and "enemies of the American people," Kennedy acknowledged their importance in a democratic society, if slightly begrudgingly: "Even though we never like it … there isn't any doubt that we could not do the job at all in a free society without a very, very active press," Kennedy wrote.
+In striking contrast to populist politicians who have defamed journalists as "the lowest life form" and "enemies of the American people," Kennedy acknowledged their importance in a democratic society, if slightly begrudgingly: "Even though we never like it … there isn't any doubt that we could not do the job at all in a free society without a very, very active press," Kennedy wrote.
 He also felt that a politician should acknowledge the influence of the arts: "When power leads man towards arrogance, poetry reminds him of his limitations.
 For art establishes the basic human truth which must serve as the touchstone of our judgment."

 In 1973, the Washington Post won the Pulitzer Prize in Public Service for the work of its young reporters Carl Bernstein and Bob Woodward, whose investigation of the Watergate affair eventually brought down the administration of US President Richard Nixon.
-Woodward, described as "the most celebrated journalist of our age," is currently an associate editor of the Washington Post and the author of 18 nonfiction books.
-Bernstein, also a book author, is a bitter critic of what he calls the current "media crisis" and "idiot culture."
+Woodward, described as "the most celebrated journalist of our age," is currently an associate editor of the Washington Post and the author of 21 nonfiction books.

 Clearly fake news